msmesnik/adbm/README.md

 Adapter functions will receive a subset of the following parameters (see below for details on which function receives what):
 * `id` Migration ID
 * `db` Database driver instance
+* `dbName` Database name
 * `metadata` Name of metadata table or collection
 * `directory` Directory containing migration files (as passed to `adbm()`)
 * `logger` Logger object

 #### Functions
 Adapters need to implement the following functions (all of which will propably need to be async/Promise returning):
-* `init({ db, metadata, directory, logger }) -> void` Will be called before any migrations take place.
+* `init({ db, dbName, metadata, directory, logger }) -> void` Will be called before any migrations take place.
 Can/should be used to create the database and/or the migration metadata table if necessary.
 * `getCompletedMigrationIds({ db, metadata, logger }) -> Array<String>` Expected to return an array of already applied migration IDs.
 * `registerMigration({ id, db, metadata, logger }) -> void` Called upon successful completion of a migration.
 Should be used to store migration ID in the `metadata` table so it will be included when `getCompletedMigrationIds` is called the next time.
 * `unregisterMigration({ id, db, metadata, logger }) -> void` Called when a migration has been reverted.
 Should be used to remove the migration ID from the list of completed migrations.